 ngIf directive removes the hero detail HTML from the DOM.

-There will be no hero detail elements and no bindings to worry about.
+There are no hero detail elements or bindings to worry about.

 When the user picks a hero,